sasjs/sasjs.io/docs/vscode.md

 VS Code - for SAS
 ====================

 VS Code is the worlds best IDE!
 At least, that's our opinion.
 It's a great IDE and very usable for both SAS and Web development.
 When it comes to the download, we actually recommend VSCodium - which is simply VSCode without the telemetry.
-The downside of using VS

 ## Extensions